pinting/TalkJS/README.md

 @peer {object}
 ```

-Unmute the audio/video element of a peer.
+Unmute the audio/video element of a peer

 ### unmuteElementForAll

-Unmute all audio/video element of peers in the current room
+Unmute every audio/video element of peers in the current room

 ### setElementVolume